07aj/Amazon-AMCAT-Assessment/README.md

 * `src/` : The associated code for each question.

-* `tests/` : Tests for the code based on the supplied example input and expected output.
-Note that question 4 is missing tests.
+* `test/` : Tests for the code based on the supplied example input and expected output.